wp-plugins/countdown-clock/readme.txt

 = Can I choose my colour? =
 You can select the countdown clock to be transparent, so the countdown's background will be that of your web page

-= Do I need to set the event type ? =
-Choosing the event type will provide the best selection of background pictures and animations
+= Why do I need to choose the event type and countdown type ? = Choosing the event type will provide the best selection of background pictures and animations

 = Can I set the time of day and world timezone for the event ? = Yes, select from the timezone dropdown the time zone in your area

 = Can I have multiple widgets on the sidebar ? =
-Yes, but use the widget generator at [mycountdown.org/getwidget](http://mycountdown.org/getwidget/), then use wordpress widget admin to insert text on your sidebar with each widget code
+Yes, but use the widget generator at [mycountdown.org/getwidget](http://mycountdown.org/getwidget/), then go to the widgets panel and insert the code as "Text" on your sidebar

 = Is there support  ? =
 Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/),

-= Feedback  =
+= Email & Twitter =
-Please send feedback to widgets at mycountdown.org
+We can be found by  widgets at mycountdown.org or [twitter.com/mycountdown](http://twitter.com/mycountdown)